 Some cats beg for food but don’t give into them.
 This behavior could be a sign that your cat has a health condition.

-If your cat is peeing more often than usual, more frequently or in larger amounts, you’ll want to address the issue.
+If you notice your cat is peeing more than usual, whether more frequently or in larger amounts, you need to figure out what’s causing it.

 Litter box problems

 According to the ASPCA litter box avoidance, or inappropriate elimination, is the most common behavioral problem reported by cat parents.
 (5)